 Also see: Cycle Hire in Belle Plagne, France

 You’ll need to book your own ski hire, when staying here.
 There are many choices for hiring equipment.
 Generally, you’re best off choosing somewhere close for ease of access, & less far to carry your kit, easier to make changes, and quicker to return and pay at the end.
 Nevertheless, many suppliers will deliver and some snow-front rental stores offer ski lockers, so it’s worth checking out all the options.

 Also see: Ski Hire in Belle Plagne, France

 You’ll need to buy your own lift pass, when staying here.
 Lift passes can be booked online or bought in resort on arrival.
 There are many types of pass available, suited to different levels, length of stay and budget.
 It’s worth reading up on the options to get the most from your lift pass in summer & winter.

 Also see: Ski Pass Options in La Plagne, France

 Instructors & Lessons

 When staying here, you’ll need to book your own ski or snowboard lessons.
 Tuition is strongly recommended for complete beginners and is always a good idea whatever your level to perfect your technique.
 Group lessons are a great way for children to learn with their peers whilst giving you some free time on the slopes.
 Groups are also a generally cheaper option for adults, however, with a private instructor you’ll have undivided attention and be able to progress at your own pace.

-Also see: Ski School in Belle Plagne, France
+Also see: Ski Schools in Belle Plagne, France

 Guides & Tours